Oscar Pistorius to become first double-amputee Olympian in London

 He won a silver medal at last year's World Championships in the 4 x 400m relay

 Oscar Pistorius, a South African double-amputee nicknamed the “Blade Runner,” made an unprecedented Olympic debut Saturday, finishing second in his 400-meter qualifying heat.

 The 25-year-old got to London after jumping through hurdles.

 But he looked set to be excluded from the individual event in London after failing to run the Olympic ‘A’ standard qualification mark twice in international competition.

-But the South African selectors relaxed their qualification rules Wednesday and named him in both events, much to his delight.
+But South African selectors relaxed their qualification rules last month and named him in both events.

 “Today is truly one of the proudest days of my life.
 To have been selected to represent Team South Africa at the London 2012 Olympic Games in the individual 400m and the 4x400m relay is a real honor and I am so pleased that years of hard work, determination and sacrifice have all come together,” he told his official website.

 “I have a phenomenal team behind me who have helped get me here and will now put everything we can into the final few weeks of preparations before the Olympic Games where I am aiming to race well, post good times and maybe even a personal best time on the biggest stage of them all.”

 Pistorius, whose legs were amputated below the knee when he was 11 months old due to a bone defect, runs on special carbon fiber blades from which his nickname “The Blade Runner” derives.